 - Now, scan for hardware changes

 - Windows will now help you reinstall the missing driver for your mouse

 (B) Update Mouse Driver

-You can update the mouse driver using the same steps.
+You can update the driver for mouse using the same steps as the above method.
 Instead of clicking on Scan for hardware changes, click on the Update device driver.
 Here’s another way, you can update drivers and that too automatically using Smart Driver Care.
 To do that –

 - Install Smart Driver Care from button below

 - Click on Start Scan Now

 - All the outdated drivers will be listed